currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      The Angular `date` pipe is similar.
+      The Currin `date` pipe is similar.

     </td>